-• if GRAPHICAL\HIERARCHY is set to YES, a graphical representation of the class hierarchy will be drawn, along with the textual one.
-Currently this feature is supported for HTML only.

-Warning: When you have a very large class hierarchy where many classes derive from a common base class, the resulting image may become too big to handle for some browsers.

-- if CLASS\GRAPH is set to YES, a graph will be generated for each documented class showing the direct and indirect inheritance relations.
-This disables the generation of the built-in class inheritance diagrams. - if INCLUDE\GRAPH is set to YES, an include dependency graph is generated for each documented file that includes at least one other file.
-This feature is currently supported for HTML and RTF only. - if COLLABORATION\GRAPH is set to YES, a graph is drawn for each documented class and struct that shows: - the inheritance relations with base classes. - the usage relations with other structs and classes (e.g. class A has a member variable m\a of type class B, then A has an arrow to B with m\a as label). - if CALL\GRAPH is set to YES, a graphical call graph is drawn for each function showing the functions that the function directly or indirectly calls.
+- A graphical representation of the class hierarchy will be drawn, along with the textual one.
+Currently this feature is supported for HTML only. - Warning: When you have a very large class hierarchy where many classes derive from a common base class, the resulting image may become too big to handle for some browsers. - An inheritance graph will be generated for each documented class showing the direct and indirect inheritance relations.
+This disables the generation of the built-in class inheritance diagrams. - An include dependency graph is generated for each documented file that includes at least one other file.
+This feature is currently supported for HTML and RTF only. - An inverse include dependency graph is also generated showing for a (header) file, which other files include it. - A graph is drawn for each documented class and struct that shows: - the inheritance relations with base classes. - the usage relations with other structs and classes (e.g. class A has a member variable m_a of type class B, then A has an arrow to B with m_a as label). - if CALL_GRAPH is set to YES, a graphical call graph is drawn for each function showing the functions that the function directly or indirectly calls. - if CALLER_GRAPH is set to YES, a graphical caller graph is drawn for each function showing the functions that the function is directly or indirectly called by.